rgksugan/knowledge/3-resources/books/The Art of Spending Money.md

 > Taking too little risk is like smoking cigarettes, taking too much risk is like doing heroin.
 Both will harm you, the only difference is how quickly.

-> You need to accurately understand how you’ll feel about your current decisions at various points in the future.

 > The pleasure you get from utility can be more durable than pleasure gained from status.

 > As a writer, I’ve always believed in what I call “selfish writing.”
 I write for an audience of one—me.
 I write stories I find interesting about topics I find useful, without wondering if readers feel the same.
 Not only is it more enjoyable, but I think it produces better work: The common writing phrase “know your audience” can quickly turn into “shamelessly pander to your audience” in a way that ruins a lot of writing.